 In preparation for this fight, I had trained with regional high-level strikers, never anticipating kicks would lead to me being knocked out.
 Never in all of my years of training did I experience or even imagine of being kicked so hard.
 It literally felt like he was smashing my leg with a baseball bat.
 After suffering this loss, I went into a deep depression.
 Dealing with a concussion along with the thoughts of underperforming and letting my supporters down put me down a dark path.
 This became the lowest point in my life.
 Ten days after suffering this loss I had gained 45lbs, that’s when I put my running sneakers on and never looked back.
 Determined to correct my mistakes after fight night, I became obsessed with low kicks.
 I would spend 1-2 days a week in the gym throwing 1,000 low kicks.
 It became my weapon of choice and something I heavily implemented when I eventually transitioned to coaching.

 Almost a decade later, a new low kick became a trend in the MMA world, completely changing the game.
 It was no longer the traditional Muay Thai low kick chopping down above the knee, but instead a modified low kick aiming for the calf.
 The calf kick is found to be more effective in MMA compared to the traditional thigh kick.
 By kicking the smaller calf muscle, it makes it almost impossible to condition for.
-It also targets the fibular nerve which causes the foot drop.
-The calf kick can also be utilized from a longer distance making it harder to counter with hands, the lower target prevents the fighter from being able to catch it.
+It also targets the fibular nerve which causes foot drop.
+The calf kick can also be utilized from a longer range, making it harder to counter with boxing, and the lower target prevents your opponent from catching it.